chancehudson/rust-witness/README.md

 ## Setup

-Clone the repo then run the following commands in the repo directory:
+Clone the repo then run the following command in the repo directory:

 ```sh
 cargo test